ocimar84/funkosgalaxy/README.md

 ## User Stories

 I used the Project page of Github to help keep track of my work.
-You can find it [here](https://github.com/KateEllen/shoe_shop/projects/1)
+You can find it https://github.com/users/ocimar84/projects/7

 ### User Goals

-* As a **User**, I want to easily understand the purpose of the site when navigating on it.
+* As a User, I want to easily understand the purpose of the site when navigating on it.
-* As a **User**, I want to be able to intuitively navigate the entire site in an easy way.
+* As a User, I want to be able to intuitively navigate the entire site in an easy way.
-* As a **User**, I want to be able to have the same functionalities on different devices (mobile, tablet and PC).
+* As a User, I want to be able to have the same functionalities on different devices (mobile, tablet, and PC).
-* As a **User**, I want to be able to see what items are available for purchase on the site.
+* As a User, I want to be able to see what items are available for purchase on the site.
-* As a **User**, I want to know the prices of the items.
+* As a User, I want to know the prices of the items.
-* As a **User**, I want to be able to sign up for an account and receive a confirmation email.
+* As a User, I want to be able to sign up for an account and receive a confirmation email.
-* As a **User**, I want to be able to sign up for the newsletter.
+* As a User, I want to be able to sign up for the newsletter.

 ### Registered User goals

-* As a **Registered User**, I want to be able to easily login and logout of my account.
+* As a Registered User, I want to be able to easily login and logout of my account.
-* As a **Registered User**, I want to be able to easily add and remove items in my shopping bag.
+* As a Registered User, I want to be able to easily add and remove items in my shopping bag.
-* As a **Registered User**, I want to be able to easily purchase items on my shopping bag.
+* As a Registered User, I want to be able to easily purchase items on my shopping bag.
 * As a **Registered User**, I want to receive a purchase confirmation email.
-* As a **Registered User**, I want to be able to easily update my contact and delivery information.
+* As a Registered User, I want to receive a purchase confirmation email.
-* As a **Registered User**, I want to be able to view my previous orders.
+* As a Registered User, I want to be able to easily update my contact and delivery

 ### Site Owner/Superuser goals

-* As a **Site Owner/Superuser**, I want to be able to add new products.
+* As a Site Owner/Superuser, I want to be able to add new products.
-* As a **Site Owner/Superuser**, I want to be able to edit and delete products.
+* As a Site Owner/Superuser, I want to be able to edit and delete products.
-* As a **Site Owner/Superuser**, I want to be able to access the admin section of the site to view orders made, the items they contain and the delivery information.
+* As a Site Owner/Superuser, I want to be able to access the admin section of the site to view orders made, the items they contain, and the delivery information.
-* As a **Site Owner/Superuser**, I want to be able to access the admin section of the site to view users registered.
+* As a Site Owner/Superuser, I want to be able to access the admin section of the site to view registered users.

 ## Site Structure